 Gun laws can be confusing.
 A gun owner could easily violate a gun law they didn’t know existed.
 Criminal penalties or civil liability may result—possibly without you even being aware of what you did wrong.

 Whether you are facing gun violation charges or want to seek clarification to avoid a violation, a Seward gun lawyer can help you seek a positive resolution to your case.
-If retained, an experienced defense attorney can also assist with establishing a gun trust for the purchase of “Title II” firearms or with other gun-related issues.

 Legal Terms Applicable to Gun Ownership in Seward